tranek/GASDocumentation/README.md

 #### 4.5.17 Creating Dynamic Gameplay Effects at Runtime
 Creating Dynamic `GameplayEffects` at runtime is an advanced topic.
 You shouldn't have to do this too often.

-Only `Instant` `GameplayEffects` can be created at runtime from scratch in C++.
+Only `Instant` `GameplayEffects` can be created at runtime from scratch in C++. `Duration` and `Infinite` `GameplayEffects` cannot be created dynamically at runtime because when they replicate they look for the `GameplayEffect` class definition that does not exist.
+To achieve this functionality, you should instead make an archetype `GameplayEffect` class like you would normally do in the Editor.
+Then customize the `GameplayEffectSpec` instance with what you need at runtime.

+`Instant` `GameplayEffects` created at runtime can also be called from within a [local predicted](#concepts-p) `GameplayAbility`.
+However, it is unknown yet if the dynamic creation can have side effects.

+##### Examples

 The Sample Project creates one to send the gold and experience points back to the killer of a character when it takes the killing blow in its `AttributeSet`.

 ```c++
 // Create a dynamic instant Gameplay Effect to give the bounties